matthewjwoodruff/modelcomparison/src/litreview.md

     - Compare solution sets from model and metamodel.
 (I'm sure this has been done.)
     - Compare formulations from model and metamodel.
 (I'm not sure this has been done.)

+Let's take this next-to-last point as a start.
+    I'm looking for papers that *compare a model and a metamodel*, because that's what I do too.
+    This will be a natural jumping-off point in the literature, it's clearly the most related body of work.
+    I imagine there's a good deal of error estimation and so forth.

+So the question is, do I want to start with papers that are about *developing* metamodels, or papers that are about *using existing* metamodels?
+I'm not sure the latter category exists, really.

+Alternatively, do I want to just pull the latest number from EJOR, Evolutionary Computation, IEEE Trans Evolutionary Computation, and JMD?
+    Not necessarily in that order.

+I'm going to take the latter route.
+We'll see what emerges.

 <!--
 vim:ts=4:sw=4:expandtab:wrap lbr